 After lessons 1 and 2 there is a break and children are offered a drink, a biscuit and some fruit before they go out to play.
 Pupils should not bring in their own food including sweets.
 After lesson 3 pupils go to lunch in the College Dining Room.
 On Wednesdays the afternoon is devoted to games and matches after 2.00 pm and if your son or daughter is not involved in matches he/she will be able to leave school at 4.00 pm.
 On Thursdays we end the day with our weekly Chapel Service which finishes at 5.00pm.
 Children may go home at 4.30 pm every day except Thursday unless involved in activities which finish at 5.20 pm.
 After activities there is a supervised prep period for anyone still at school.
 Prep finishes at 5.55 pm and all day pupils should leave by 6 pm.

 At some stage every afternoon children are offered a cake, a piece of fruit and a drink.

 If pupils are left at school and do not have an activity then they are required to go to Private Study and then Prep if they are still in school at 5.20 pm.
 This can be an extremely long time especially for younger children and we recommend that this is avoided if at all possible.

 Pupils may stay for supper at 6.00 pm if they are staying for a play or concert but it is essential that their form teachers are told in the morning so arrangements can be made.

-One reason why the Prep School is so friendly is its strong Parents’ Association (JuSPA).
+One reason why the Prep School is so friendly is its strong Parents’ Association (HPA).
 This social group is invaluable and arranges and helps with a whole variety of events for pupils and parents throughout the school year.
-Current parents will find more information about JuSPA on the Parents' Zone page (click here to go to the Parents' Zone log-in page)
+Please click here for more details.